 - STEP 1: STYLE AND SIZE.
 When referring to style of your bonnet, we’re looking at the shape of the front of the bonnet.
 I offer four styles – V-Shaped, Square, Rounded, and Tie-Down.
 V-Shaped, Square, and Rounded front are pretty self-explanatory; though the Tie-Down option is a new option and is an elongated V-Shaped style that allows you to attach the bonnet to your horse’s noseband with an elastic.
 I personally gravitate towards the V-Shaped, Square, or Rounded front styles for the show ring.
 They’re a bit more conservative but choose a style that suits you’re style (#youdoyou) and compliments your horse well.
 You’ll then have the option of cob, horse, and warmblood sizing.
 I offer pony sizing on a select group of bonnets and am happy to work with you on custom sizing (that goes for any of the bonnets on my site).
 I’ll even send you a handy chart on how to measure for a custom bonnet!

 - STEP 2: COLOR.
 Now’s when you choose the base color of your bonnet.
 The standard black, navy, royal blue, and assorted grey and brown options are certainly available for custom orders.
 Have a specific color in mind?
 Let me know and I’ll track down some options for you.

 - STEP 4: WAITING.
 This is the hardest part, now you just wait until your new fly bonnet arrives.
-I ship my bonnets via first class mail.
+I ship my bonnets via first class mail for FREE within the US (additional shipping applies to those outside the US).
 Most orders ship the same week they were ordered; though orders that require me to order specific supplies take a bit more time.
 The wait will be worth it – I promise!